Biography

 A significant milestone in his career was his debut at the Wiener Staatsoper in 2024 and at the Wiener Musikverein in 2025, one of Vienna’s most prestigious concert halls.

-His recent achievements include a “Medalla d’Honor” at the 70th Maria Canals International Piano competition, special prize at the Ettlingen International Piano Competition and at the Bechstein-Bruckner Piano Competition in Linz, the Marianne Nadler-Preis awarded by the Beethoven Society in Vienna and the Anny Felbermayer Award, which he received in 2023 from the University of Music and Performing Arts Vienna.
+His recent achievements include a 1st Prize at the Targu Mures International Piano Competition, a “Medalla d’Honor” at the 70th Maria Canals International Piano competition, special prize at the Ettlingen International Piano Competition and at the Bechstein-Bruckner Piano Competition in Linz, the Marianne Nadler-Preis awarded by the Beethoven Society in Vienna and the Anny Felbermayer Award, which he received in 2023 from the University of Music and Performing Arts Vienna.
 In 2024, he was nominated by the Radio Romania for the title of “Young Artist of the Year” at the International Classical Music Awards (ICMA) 2026.

-He further shaped his musical education through masterclasses with notable figures such as Wojciech Świtała, Grigory Gruzman, Elizabeth Sombart, and Leonid Margarius.
+He further shaped his musical education through masterclasses with notable figures such as Louis Lortie, Wojciech Świtała, Grigory Gruzman, Elizabeth Sombart, and Leonid Margarius.

 In the upcoming months, he will appear as an invited artist in the Musethica Vienna session (November 2025), performing in eleven concerts across Austria.